 - A man’s sperm can be frozen and stored, then implanted into his partner’s uterus or used for IVF at a later date.

 - A man’s testicles can be covered with a shield during radiation therapy.
 In some cases, testicular tissue can be surgically removed, frozen and re-implanted after treatment.

-Moffitt’s Adolescent & Young Adult Program (AYA) helps young adult patients and their families
+Moffitt’s Adolescent & Young Adult Program (AYA) provides resources, services and events for young adult patients (ages 15-39) and their families.